kbrown01/Vizio_DirecTV/README.md

         {% endif %} {% endfor %}'
   mode: single
 ```
 Oh, what about changing the input_select source?
-Like I change from "power off" to "Netflix" for from Netflix" to DirecTV. here comes the autmations for all four of my TVs to handle that:
+Like I change from "power off" to "Netflix" for from Netflix" to DirecTV.
+There is an  automations for all four of my TVs to handle that:

 ```
 - id: '1658870166462'